 Step 2.
 Select the Right Type of Grass Seed Mix

-Not all grass is going to be a good fit for your area.
-Choose a grass seed that is well-suited to your region's climate and your lawn’s existing grass type.
-Additionally, consider whether you should be using warm-season grasses or cool-season grasses based on your climate.
-And, if your lawn gets heavy foot traffic, select a durable grass variety that claims excellent traffic tolerance.
+Then, choose a high-quality seed that is well-suited to your region's climate and your lawn's existing grass type.
+If your lawn gets heavy foot traffic, select a durable grass variety that claims excellent traffic tolerance.

 Step 3.
 Prepare Your Lawn